Update 2023 – Taking a Break

 Master’s Thesis 2003: Veronique Mead (2003).
 Somatic psychology theory and the origins of chronic illness: a case study of type 1 diabetes.
 Somatic Psychology.
 Boulder (CO), Naropa University: 427 p.

-Although I’ve worked as a doctor and a psychotherapist, the information contained in this blog is presented for general education and informational purposes only and is not intended to be a substitute for professional medical or mental health advice, diagnosis, or treatment.
+Although I’ve worked as a doctor and a psychotherapist, the information contained in this blog is presented for general education and informational purposes only.
+It is not intended to be a substitute for professional medical or mental health advice, diagnosis, or treatment.

 The model, although presented with support from the literature and personal experience, is only a theory.
 Take what feels like a good fit for you, discuss it with your health care provider(s), and let the rest go.